 To avoid a pie bottom from getting soggy, allow the bottom crust to heat more rapidly than the rest of the pie.
 To do this, place a baking pan in the oven while preheating and then bake your pie on the pan.
 Or just heat your pie from the bottom with only the bottom heater on for about 4-5 min.

 What’s so great about pear pie?

-Pear have this incredible buttery, silky texture that contrasts beautifully with a crispy and flaky pie crust.
+Pears have this incredible buttery, silky texture that contrasts beautifully with a crispy and flaky pie crust.
 After the pear pie bakes and cools down, the pears settle into a tender-crisp texture.
 They’re soft but not mush.
-In Fact they have a little bite- especially if you slice them on the thick side.
+In Fact, they have a little bit- especially if you slice them on the thick side.

 How do I keep my pie filling from being watery?